ORNL-Fusion/OEDGE/python-plots/oedge/README.md

 ```
 ![gui_example](oedge_gui.png)

 From your DIVIMP run, you will need the .nc and .dat file.
 When clicking Browse... to find the file, it will automatically load in the .dat file if it is in the same folder.
 The most common operations will be to view 2D plots of various variables.
-Simple click the dropdown to choose one, and then click Plot.
+Simply click the dropdown to choose one, and then click Plot.
 Sometimes the colorbar may need tweaking, or you may want charge resolved data, all of which can be found under Plot Options...

 <p align="center">
   <img src="gui_example_imp.png" width="300" height="400">